elastic/kibana/src/core/MIGRATION.md

       }
     }

-    // HTTP functionality from legacy platform, accessed in the NP convention, just like Elasticsearch above. core.http.route({ // note: we know routes will be created on core.http
+    // HTTP functionality from legacy platform, accessed in a way that's compatible with
+    // NP conventions even if not 100% the same core.http.route({
       path: '/api/demo_plugin/search',
       method: 'POST',
       async handler(request) {